Military history of the Mi'kmaq: Kwedech–Mi'kmaq War

 Tradition indicates that there was war in the 16th century between the Kwedech (the St. Lawrence Iroquois) and the Mi'kmaq.
 The great Mi'kmaq chief Ulgimoo led his people.
 The conflict was eventually settled through a peace treaty after the Mi'kmaq were successful in removing the Kwedech out of the Maritimes.

 17th century

 A subgroup of Mi'kmaq who lived in New England were known as Tarrantines.
 The Tarrantines sent 300 warriors to kill Nanepashemet and his wife in 1619 at Mystic Fort.
 The remaining family had been sent off to safe haven.
 Nanapashemet's death ended the Massachusetts Federation.

-Penobscot–Tarrantine War
+Tarrantine War

 Before 1620, the Penobscot-Tarrantine War (1614–1615) (Tarrantine being the New England term for Mi'kmaq) happened in current day Maine, in which the Pawtucket Tribe supported the former.
 This led later to retaliatory raids by the Tarrantines on the Pawtucket and Agawam (Ipswich) Tribes.

 In 1633, Tarrantines raided the camp of Chief Masconomet at Agawam in Essex County.